 All positions for the Lobbyist component applications received by the Priority Deadline will be assigned by email.
 Lobbyist positions will be assigned based on the quality of application beginning the day after the priority deadline.
 If any positions remain open after Priority Deadline, they will be assigned on a first come, first served basis.

-There is a 2 person limit per school for the Lobbyist Component.
+\There is a 2 person limit per school until after the Priority Deadline.